New Jersey District Tournament

 LD

 And finally: have fun!
 Bring a sense of humor and the collegiality that makes debate such a special activity.
-I'll never, ever, ever drop you or even change your speaker points just for being an aggressive speaker, but keep it collegial before & after rounds, and please use your best judgment re: strat and speaking style-- i.e. if you're a varsity circuit debater hitting someone less experienced, it's not the time for your wildest K at top speed, and that is something I'm willing to drop your speaks for.
-You can ask me any further questions about my paradigm before the round.
-I will disclose and give oral critique if the tournament allows.
+I'll never, ever, ever drop you or even change your speaker points just for being an "aggressive" speaker, but please use your best judgment re: strat and speaking style-- i.e. if you're a varsity circuit debater hitting a novice, it's not the time for your wildest K at top speed, and that is something I'm willing to drop your speaks for.

 ---